lanej/zendesk2/README.md

 ### Defaults

-Default credentials (username, password, subdomain) will be read in from `~/.zendesk2` file if it exists.
+Default credentials will be read in from `~/.zendesk2` file in YAML format.

+	---
+	:subdomain: zendeskdev
+	:username: zendeskedge@example.com
+	:password: wickedsecurepassword

 ### Creating the client